 - Are you considering any other roles?

-Telling you about the company and position
+Informing you about the position and company

 - Which department the vacancy is in and how that fits within the company